tejasraibagi26/CS546_Final_Project/README.md

 - Run ```npm install ``` to download all dependencies
 - Run ```node ./task/seed.js``` to seed database.
+- About seeding :
+  1. Seeding will create set of 20 users, venues and reviews.

 ## Working of the website